jinscript/DS502/README.md

         week2
         ...

-Please follow README.md in each subdirectory
+Please follow README.md in each week's directory